Welcome to the

 Our History

 The Great American Cowboy built this country with strong hands and a lonely heart.
-He brought beef to the north and tamed the west.
+He brought beef to the North and tamed the West.
 He spent his nights under lonely stars by a camp fire and spent his days roping, riding and fighting the elements -- and some lived to tell about it.
 The history of the cowboy's life is written in books and songs.
 Roy Rogers, Gene Autry and John Wayne immortalized him in the movies.

-Since 1950 Taylor Rodeo Association has proudly brought to you the Taylor Annual Rodeo in the home town of Bill Pickett.
-The crowds that come to this yearly event have grown because of the enthusiasm and the excitement, but most of all for the entertainment they receive.
+Since 1950, the Taylor Rodeo Association has proudly brought to you the Annual Taylor Rodeo in the home town of William "Bill" Pickett.
+The crowds that come to this event have grown because of the enthusiasm and the excitement, but most of all for the entertainment they receive.

-People come out to Taylor to experience rodeo at its finest.
 Taylor's rodeo is different because of the tremendous amount of crowd participation.
-The crowd can join in such events as the Calf Scramble and Steer Saddling.
+Spectators can jump into the rodeo action during events such as the Calf Scramble, Wild Steer Saddling, and Mutton Busting.

+.
 This is an open and sanctioned rodeo; a place where you can watch local people rope and ride along side of professional cowboys.
 Some of the cowboys you get to see are the future of the sport.
 PRCA riders are welcome, since this is an open event, but they may not come away with a check.

-The East Williamson County Expo Center is home to the Taylor Annual Rodeo.
+The East Williamson County Expo Center is home to the Annual Taylor Rodeo.
 This 60,000 square foot covered facility is the largest in Williamson County.
-The Taylor Annual Rodeo is a celebration of passion, dignity, honor and integrity surrounding the legacy of the great American cowboy.
+The Annual Taylor Rodeo is a celebration of passion, dignity, honor and integrity surrounding the legacy of the great American cowboy.

 Giving Back